wighawag/tutorial-hardhat-deploy/README.md

 `tokenOwner` is the second account

-On your terminal run `yarn hardhat deploy`.
+In your terminal, run `yarn hardhat deploy`.
 You should see the following output:

 ```
 Nothing to compile